chazzka/clanekforest/clanek.md

 Novelty
 : Novelty is an anomaly that is not present in the given dataset during learning.
 Novelties are usually supplied later during evaluation.

+Supervised algortihm
+: Supervised algorithm is to je to co chceme aby to bylo

+Unsupervised algortihm
+: Supervised algorithm is to je to co chceme aby to bylo

+Semisupervised algortihm
+: Semi-supervised algorithm to je že máš labely jen napůl

 ## Methods